sufftea/hyper_router/README.md

 How the router works on the inside:

 1) The route tree is traversed from the target route to the root to construct a linked list of `RouteNode`s.
-2) Each node is responsible for building its own page and (recursively) all the consecutive pages.
+2) Each node is responsible for building its own page and - recursively - all the consecutive pages.
 This happens inside the `createPages` method that returns the list of pages.
     - `NamedRoute` and `ValueRoute` just place their own and all the consecutive pages on top of each other:
       ```dart
       List<Page> createPages(BuildContext context) {